Mr-Slinky/HackMaster/README.md

 The `WordBank` class plays a central role in the global context of the game, especially in the game state, as it maintains references to the correct word and the corresponding incorrect words or "duds."
 These references are utilized across other parts of the model, as well as within the control and view components of the project.

 Currently, the only implementation of the `WordSet` interface is the `StaticWordSet` class, which requires a `JumbleStrategy` implementation upon instantiation.
 This strategy dictates the behaviour of the `StaticWordSet`'s jumble function.
+The only implementation for `JumbleStrategy` thus far is the `SimpleJumbleStrategy` class.
+This class does well at interspersing the text amongst characters, however, the chosen symbols are entirely random and thus there is no control over how many symbol clusters might form.
+Therefore, each game will have a different number of `SymbolCluster`s that were able to form, which is an RNG design that should be reevaluated at some point to control the number of clusters, perhaps based off of the difficulty.

 <div align="center">
   <img src="docs/resources/UML_Text.svg" alt="WordSet UML Diagram">